Get Custom Training

 Example:

-“The Unexpected IEP Conversation” puts you in a drop-off chat where a parent asks about services.
-You’ll practice honoring privacy, setting a timely follow-up, and offering the right contact—staying helpful without discussing sensitive details in the hallway.
+A scenario places the learner in a hallway conversation where a parent asks about services.
+They practice honoring privacy, setting a time for a follow‑up conversation, and connecting the parent with the right contact without discussing sensitive details on the spot.

 Tests and Assessments